Kungsbacka/LifecycleManager/README.md

 ## Additional information

 This solution is tailored specifically for Kungsbacka municipality.
-Schema for the two databases are not included here, but may get published later.
+Schema for the MetaDirectory database is not publicly available.